With cross training for runners, you really can’t get much better than cycling.

 - Mixed pace sprints

-As with all the cycling interval workouts, you should include a decent warm up for all sprint workouts – a good example is the workout used for the 30/30 intervals.
+As with all the cycling interval workouts, include a thorough warm up — a good example is the workout used for the VO2 max intervals.

 #1 Cycling sprints with long recoveries

 These shift the focus to neuromuscular coordination, developing maximum power and the upper limits of cadence.